AnkitNigam1985/stratascratch.github.io/Data Analytics Case Studies/Medical Appointments.md

 ### Dataset Description
-This dataset contains a list of patients suffering from one or more of hypertension, diabetes, alcoholism and handcap, along with patient information (gender, age, neighbourhood) and information about appointment and scheduling times.
+This dataset contains a list of patients suffering from one or more of hypertension, diabetes, alcoholism and handcap, all of them binary variables, along with patient information (gender, age, neighbourhood) and information about appointment and scheduling times.
 There is also a no_show column which tells us if the patient visited the doctor.

 ### Business Case